Batrachognathus: Description

-Batrachognathus was a small pterosaur, with a wingspan of 50–75 cm and body mass of 40 g.
+Batrachognathus was a small pterosaur, with a wingspan of 50–75 cm and body mass of 40 g, although the known specimens may not be adults.
 Like all anurognathids Batrachognathus is assumed to have been an insectivore, catching insects and perhaps small fish on the wing with its broad mouth.

 Three fossils have been found in a lacustrine sediment in the North-West Tien Shan foothills of the Karatau Mountains.
 In the Jurassic this area had some similarities in habitat to the Solnhofen lagoon deposits in Bavaria, Germany.
 The genus is based on holotype PIN 52-2, an incomplete and disarticulated skeleton consisting of skull fragments, jaws, vertebrae, ribs, legs and wing bones.
 The skull of 48 mm (1.9 in) long is high, short and broad.
 The upper jaws have in total 22 or 24 recurved conical teeth; with the lower jaws they make a short and very wide mouth.
-The animal is not preserved with a tail.
-Whether it had one is debatable; usually it is assumed a short tail was present.
+The orbit and antorbital fenestra of the skull are combined into a single opening, an orbitoantorbital fenestra, similar to the nasoantorbital fenestra of monofenestratan pterosaurs.
+Although the holotype does not preserve the tail, an undescribed specimen preserves a comparatively long tail for an anurognathid, similar to the closely related Sinomacrops.